CourseChat/InfrastructureChat/_lecture/ses01-ju21wam.md

 ---
 layout: page
-title: Session 1 -- Why LLM's Change Engineering
+title: Session 1 -- How LLM's Change Engineering
 nav_exclude: true
 ---
+[Full text]
 # A Quick Short Course on Building Large Language Models for Civil Engineering
 - This exploratory series of 25 working sessions ranges over the newest developments by OpenAI, Google, Meta,and the most advanced researchers in ML, AI, and Chat
 -